 What is a Knee Ligament?

 A ligament is a short band of tough fibrous connective tissue composed mainly of long, stringy collagen molecules.
 Ligaments connect bones to other bones in and around joints.
 They do not connect muscles to bones; that is the function of tendons.
-Ligaments limit the amount of mobility of a joint, or prevent certain movements altogether.
+Ligaments limit the amount of mobility of a joint or prevent specific movements altogether.

 What Causes Knee Ligament Injuries?